BastelBaus/neopixel_i2c/README.md

 a read transaction to read the data.
 When you've read all the data you want, send a NAK after the last byte to terminate the read.

-**The LED values are only updated after a STOP is received**
+**In non WAIT mode, The LED values are only updated after a STOP is received**

+**Each time the LEDs are updated, the I2C is not responsice.
+It takes about xxx ms / LED (xms/10LEDs) until new I2C commands can be received.**

 ## Register Map
-The register map consists of a number of global control registers - address 0x0-0x3 - followed by an array of registers which hold the individual value for each LED in normal mode.
+The register map consists of a number of global control registers - address 0x000-0x004 - followed by an array of registers which hold the individual value for each LED in normal mode.

+### Address table for RGB Mode

 | **Address** | **Name**     | **Description**      | **Access** | **Reset** |
 |------------:|--------------|:---------------------|--------|------:|